161chihuahuas/kadence/tutorials/nat.md

 One of the most frustrating and daunting problems when deploying a distributed network to users is dealing with NAT (or "[Network Address Translation](https://en.wikipedia.org/wiki/Network_address_translation)".
-Kadence provides a plugin for traversing these systems with mulitple strategies and is capable of breaking out of just about any network (albeit sometimes at the expensive of performance).
+Dusk provides a plugin for traversing these systems with mulitple strategies and is capable of breaking out of just about any network (albeit sometimes at the expensive of performance).

-This functionality is encapsulated in the {@link module:kadence/traverse} plugin, which initializes a {@link module:kadence/traverse~TraversePlugin}.
+This functionality is encapsulated in the {@link module:dusk/traverse} plugin, which initializes a {@link module:dusk/traverse~TraversePlugin}.
-This plugin makes use of the {@link module:kadence/traverse~TraverseStrategy} instances that are passed to it.
-At the time of writing, Kadence supports UPnP, NAT-PMP, and a fallback reverse HTTPS tunneling mechanism (for use with the {@link HTTPSTransport} and {@link HTTPTransport}).
+This plugin makes use of the {@link module:dusk/traverse~TraverseStrategy} instances that are passed to it.
+At the time of writing, Dusk supports UPnP, NAT-PMP, and a fallback reverse HTTPS tunneling mechanism (for use with the {@link HTTPSTransport} and {@link HTTPTransport}).